 - You’ve had a lot of claims.

 One benefit of a higher deductible is that your car insurance rates will be lower.
+However, you need to ensure you have enough money to pay the deductible if you have a claim.

 Why is my auto insurance company requiring me to raise my deductible?